-However, already at the time of publication, it became evident that the standard had so many and significant shortcomings, that the IEC countries agreed not to use it for certification.
-Thus, the 1st edition of the standard has been withdrawn by IEC, and was never adopted in Europe.
+However, already at the time of publication, it became evident that the standard had so many significant shortcomings, that the IEC countries agreed not to use it for certification.
+Thus, the 1st edition of the standard was withdrawn by IEC and was never adopted in Europe.

 IEC 62368-1:2014 (2nd edition)

 The improved 2nd edition was published in 2014, and several thousand CB certificates have been issued since then.
 There were still shortcomings, however, particularly concerning the interpretation of some requirements.
 Because of this, some manufacturers have chosen to wait for the 3rd edition that was published in 2018.
 In Europe the EN 62368-1:2014 became mandatory 20 December 2020, replacing the previous standards EN 60950-1 and EN 60065.

 Transitioning to hazard-based?
 Read more: How to Prepare Your Product for IEC 62368–1

 The 3rd edition is currently the latest version* of IEC 62368-1.
 This edition has several improvements that clarify or replace existing requirements from the previous edition.
 In Europe, the standard is called EN IEC 62368-1:2020.
 It was initially going to replace EN 62368-1:2014 on 6 January 2023, but an 18-month extension has been granted.

 *4th edition is expected to be published in April 2024.
 Read more here.

 Tip: If you’re a product developer, you might be interested in our general Guide for Product Developers: 6 Steps from Idea to Market